ynput/ayon-documentation/website/docs/module_ftrack.md

 Ftrack Event Server is the key to automation of many tasks like _status change_, _thumbnail update_, _automatic synchronization to Avalon database_ and many more.
 Event server should run at all times to perform the required processing as it is not possible to catch some of them retrospectively with enough certainty.

 ### Running event server
 There are specific launch arguments for event server.
-With `ayon_console module ftrack eventserver` you can launch event server but without prior preparation it will terminate immediately.
+With `openpype_console module ftrack eventserver` you can launch event server but without prior preparation it will terminate immediately.
 The reason is that event server requires 3 pieces of information: _Ftrack server url_, _paths to events_ and _credentials (Username and API key)_.
 Ftrack server URL and Event path are set from AYON's environments by default, but the credentials must be done separatelly for security reasons.